<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 How Do I Make It Work While I'm A Student?

 If you don't want to take a semester off of school and still get your Associate's Degree by the estimated completion date, then volunteering with ILP during the summer is the obvious solution.
 That's what I did, and it worked great!
-But, it did require that I have a job and save up money while taking a lot of college credits.
+But, it did require that I had a job and saved up money while taking a lot of college credits.
 Here's some helpful fundraising information that has worked for a ton of our volunteers as well!
 If you volunteer during the summer, you don't need to defer from college or complete any special paperwork.
 You can literally just pick up and go!

 If you're okay with skipping a semester and plan to work during the summer, then volunteering during the Spring or Fall semesters is going to be the best option for you!
 Check with your academic advisor if you have questions about deferring, especially if you have a scholarship you'll need to put on hold.
 Here is some of the basic info for deferring, as well as the form you'll need to submit before you leave.